anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 alias gl='git log'
 ```

-As you can see from the example above to add an alias simply put `alias` followed by the alias that you want to use, then `=` and followed by the path to the executable.
+As you can see from the example above to add an alias simply put `alias` followed by the alias that you want to use, then `=` and followed by the path to the executable wrapped in quotes.
 If you do not know the path to the executable file you can use the `which` command followed by the command that you usually use.
 For example for the `less` command:

 ```
 which less